-To help students make more informed decisions, Chancellor Francisco Cigarroa created the Student Debt Reduction Task Force as part of his strategic framework.
+Former UT System Chancellor Francisco Cigarroa created the Student Debt Reduction Task Force to help students make informed financial decisions.
 The Task Force studied the factors contributing to student debt and offered recommendations for easing the burden on students and their parents.
-The group’s final report proposed helping students match their financial investment to the financial returns they can expect to receive from their degree.
+The group’s final report proposed helping students match their financial investment to the financial returns they can expect to realize from their degree.

-Explore seekUT on your tablet device with the SAS® Mobile BI app, a third-party app that allows you to connect to the UT System data.
+App for Tablets: Explore seekUT on your tablet device with the SAS® Mobile BI app, a third-party app that allows you to connect to the UT System data.
 Available for iPad or Android tablet devices.

 Stay connected for the latest news and updates.